anaelrobson/seenai-unified-backend/README.md

   "tone_explanation": "9: High because of excited delivery", "raw_metrics": {
     "wpm": 165.2,
-    "pitch": "N/A",
+    "pitch": 230.5,
-    "filler_words": 3
+    "filler_words": 3,
+    "filler_word_breakdown": {
+      "um": 2,
+      "like": 1
     }
   }
+}
 ```
-`wpm` is calculated from the transcript duration reported by Whisper, while `filler_words` counts common verbal fillers such as "um" or "like".
-Pitch analysis is not implemented and will return `"N/A"`.
+`wpm` is calculated from the transcript duration reported by Whisper.
+The `filler_words` count attempts to ignore grammatical uses of words like "like" or "so" and focuses on verbal fillers.
+A per-word breakdown is available under `filler_word_breakdown`. `pitch` reports the median detected pitch of the audio in Hertz.

 ## Error Handling
 If an error occurs, a JSON response with `error` is returned and the server logs the error to the console.